ROCK3879/BuzzQuiz/README.md

 Hello readers !

 * In this document, you will be able to see the structure of a series of questions and suggested answers for quick memorization.
 The application technology used helps users to speed up memory and expand knowledge.
 The essence of these random questions, which can be expanded and supplemented in the future, will force you to be faster and faster in giving correct answers.
-BuzzQuiz is a website that offers a quiz for people who want to expand their general knowledge.
-The focus of this quiz will be on insect lovers who are looking for new knowledge.
+BuzzQuiz is a website that offers a quiz for people who want to expand their insects general knowledge.
+The focus of this quiz will be on insect lovers who are looking for new informations.

 * Informative content and navigation will be easy for users.
 Responsiveness to all devices provides an excellent browsing experience regardless of which device you use.